Niagara Frontier Transportation Authority: Governing body and executive director

 The NFTA's operations are overseen by a 12-member Board of Commissioners that the executive director reports to.
 The members are nominated by the Governor of the State of New York, with two chosen by the Erie County Executive.
 Most appointments are for five-year terms, but some commissioners have been appointed partway into a term, replacing a previous commissioner.

-NFTA Metro Division
+Metro Division

-Benefit (service) area
+Service area

 NFTA's Metro system serves the highly urbanized areas of Erie and Niagara counties with service throughout the day and selected suburban and rural areas of Erie and Niagara counties.
 The cities receiving service include Buffalo, Niagara Falls, Lockport, Lackawanna, Tonawanda and North Tonawanda.
 Service to less populated areas during prime ridership hours extend to Alden, Amherst, Boston, Cheektowaga, Grand Island, Hamburg, Lancaster, Elma, Evans, Orchard Park, Tonawanda (Township), East Aurora and West Seneca in Erie County; Cambria, Lewiston, Niagara, Pendleton and Wheatfield in Niagara County.